ircv3/ircv3-specifications/core/capability-negotiation.md

 names.
 Each capability name may be prefixed with a dash (`-`), indicating that this capability has been disabled as requested.

+If an ACK reply originating from the server is spread across multiple lines, a client MUST NOT change capabilities until the last ACK of the set is received.
+Equally, a server MUST NOT change the capabilities of the client until the last ACK of the set has been sent.

 ### The CAP NAK subcommand

 The NAK subcommand designates that the requested capability change was rejected.
 The server